stadium-software/repeater-datagrid/selectable-rows.md

 ```

 ## Accessing Checked Checkboxes
-To get the list of ID's of checked rows, use a *ForEach* to loop through the
+To get the list of ID's of checked rows,

+1. Use a *ForEach* to loop through the list of seelcted rows in the SelectedRows variable
 ```javascript
 Session.Variables.SelectedRows
 ```